3DS - System Font Customization Guide

 and clickOK

 .
 The custom font size will be adjusted so it matches the 3DS font size.
-Skip if em size is already 1,000. -
+Skip if the em size is already 1,000. -

 Go to